SDA-SE/sda-dropwizard-commons/sda-commons-server-cors/README.md

   # List of headers to be added to the allowed headers list
   # Trace and consumer token header as well as the headers "Content-Type, Authorization, X-Requested-With, Accept" are
   # included within the list by default.
   allowedHeaders:
     - header1
     - header2

+  # List of headers to be exposed to the client
+  # Location header is included within the list by default.
+  allowedHeaders:
+    - header1
+    - header2